22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Photo Credit: Media Director / Flickr / CC BY-ND 2.0

-If your landscape is craving a retaining wall but doesn’t need the added texture, colors, and patterns of most hardscape building materials, render your retaining wall instead.
+If your lawn is craving a retaining wall but doesn’t need the added texture, colors, and patterns of most hardscape building materials, render your landscape retaining wall instead.

 Wall rendering involves adhering a mixture of sand and wet cement to a wall with a trowel.
 This process gives the retaining wall a solid cement appearance and can conceal existing wall material.